nodecopter/nodecopter.com/pages/index.md

 <iframe width="512" height="288" src="http://www.youtube.com/embed/t13jGeBAWrA" frameborder="0" allowfullscreen></iframe>

-**Drone hacking is _not_ hard!**
+**Programming a NodeCopter is easy!**

-Install [Node.js](http://nodejs.org), and install the [ar-drone](http://github.com/felixge/node-ar-drone) module and all you need is the following code and you've written JavaScript that will make your drone take off, move around, do a flip and carefully land again.
+Install [Node.js](http://nodejs.org), [npm](https://npmjs.org/) and get the
+[ar-drone](http://github.com/felixge/node-ar-drone) module.
+All you need to do then is to execute the following code with node.
+That will make your drone take off, move around, do a flip and carefully land again.
 Seriously, that's all!

 ```
 var arDrone = require('ar-drone');